Soufi4ne/pokereact/readme.md

 > Don't forget, there is no useless question :-)

-- You **MUST** return the project before Tuesday December, 8 at 23:42
+- You **MUST** return the project before Wednesday January 2021, 6 at 20:00
 - You **MUST** add `pu-erh` user as a collaborator.
 - YOU **MUST** define all functions signature by yourself :)